 We have also handled a wide range of licensure issues, such as assisting clients with getting a license reinstated and representing clients that have faced complaints before professional boards, including the New Mexico Medical Board and Board of Pharmacy.

-Our healthcare lawyers include a Board Certified Health Law Specialist, a designation which only a handful of New Mexico attorneys hold.
 Our attorneys currently serve or have served on the Medical Review Board and Labor Board, EEOC, the Office of Civil Rights, the Office of Federal Contract Compliance, the New Mexico Department of Labor, the New Mexico Human Rights Commission, and the Workers Compensation Administration, and as community representative to the New Mexico Newborn Screening Advisory Committee.

 Our firm includes registered lobbyists who have represented healthcare client interests before both state and federal legislatures.